codeface-io/SwiftObserver/README.md

 ### Observers

-Any class can become an `Observer` by owning a `Receiver` for receiving messages:
+Any class can be an `Observer` if it has a `Receiver` for receiving messages:

 ```swift
 class Dog: Observer {